-This maple peanut butter fudge only has 4 ingredients and all you do is mix everything together, boil for 2 minutes, and then freeze.
-As far as fudge goes, I think this is pretty darned healthy.
-All that’s needed is natural peanut butter (the kind with just peanuts and salt), maple syrup, coconut oil and vanilla.
+All you do to make this peanut butter fudge is mix everything together, boil for 2 minutes, and then freeze.
+And as far as fudge goes, I think this is pretty darned healthy.
+All that’s needed is natural peanut butter (the kind with just peanuts and salt), maple syrup, coconut oil (or butter if you can eat dairy) and vanilla.

-I’ve tried it with unrefined coconut oil, and while it doesn’t taste coconut-y, the coconut flavor detracts from the maple peanut butter taste.
+I’ve tried this fudge recipe with unrefined coconut oil, and while it doesn’t taste coconut-y, the coconut flavor detract just a bit from the maple peanut butter taste just a bit.
 When you use refined coconut oil, which doesn’t have any coconut flavor, the maple and peanut butter flavors just stand out even more.
 Both versions are great, though!

 Only after having it sit at room temperature for 45 minutes while you re-position the pieces while taking pictures does it start to look a little melty, messy and greasy like in the pictures.
 It didn’t help that I didn’t like the pictures from the first photoshoot and had to retake them.

-Healthy 4-Ingredient Maple Peanut Butter Fudge (naturally vegan, gluten-free)
+4-Ingredient Peanut Butter Fudge (naturally vegan with paleo option)

 - Prep Time: